-The Creative Cello Workshop with Eugene Friesen and special guest Malcolm Parson June 17-20, 2019 Bellows Falls, Vermont
+The Creative Cello Workshop with Eugene Friesen and special guests Malcolm Parson, Trevor Exter, Dave Haughey, and "1200 Horsehairs" June 17-20, 2019 Bellows Falls, Vermont

 It’s a new day for the cello!
 It seems like everybody wants a cello onstage with them.
 From singer/songwriters, Brazilian combos, bluegrass bands, and every breed of rock group, people are inventing new uses for the cello that bring this special instrument into contemporary settings.